christian-vzqz/wifi_qr_generator/README.md

 - ✅ **No data collection**: No data is saved or sent
 - ✅ **No analytics**: No user tracking
 - ✅ **Open source**: You can review all the code

+## 🌍 Internationalization

+The application supports multiple languages with automatic detection:

+- **Automatic detection**: Detects your browser/system language on first visit
+- **Manual selection**: Use the language selector in the top-right corner
+- **Supported languages**: English (en) and Spanish (es)
+- **Fallback**: Defaults to English if your system language is not supported
+- **Persistence**: Your language preference is saved in localStorage

+### Adding new languages

+To add a new language:

+1. Add translations to `src/locales/translations.js`
+2. Update the language detection logic in `src/contexts/LanguageContext.jsx`
+3. Add the new language option to `src/components/LanguageSelector.jsx`

 ## 🌍 Deployment